facundoq/facundoq.github.io/unlp/lsa16/index.md

 The dataset was recorded in an indoors environment, with artificial lightning.

-Subjects wore black clothes and performed the signs standing, with a white wall as a background.
-To simplify the problem of hand segmentation within an image, subjects wore fluorescent-colored gloves.
+Subjects wore dark clothes and performed the handshapes standing, with a white wall as a background.
+To simplify the problem of hand segmentation, subjects wore fluorescent-colored gloves.
 These substantially simplify the problem of recognizing the position of the hand and performing its segmentation, and remove all issues associated to skin color variations, while fully retaining the difficulty of recognizing the handshape.
 The subjects performed the same handshape with both hands.

 Each handshape was executed imposing few constraints on the subjects to increase diversity and realism in the database.
 All subjects were non-signers and right-handed, were taught how to perform the handshape during the shooting session by showing them an image of the handshape as performed by one of the authors, and practiced each handshape a few times before recording.